davidberenstein1957/semhash/README.md

 ```

 SemHash supports two types of deduplication:
-- Exact: uses [reach]() for efficient exact nearest neighbors computation.
+- Exact: uses [reach](https://github.com/stephantul/reach) for efficient exact nearest neighbors computation.
 This is recommended for smaller datasets.
-- Aproximiate: uses [faiss]() for aproximate nearest neighbors computations.
+- Aproximiate: uses TODO for aproximate nearest neighbors computations.
 This is recommended for larger datasets.

 #TODO make a plot of n_embeddings vs time for exact search
 #TODO make a plot of n_embeddings vs time for aproximate search
-# Add recall somehow
+#TODO show recall tradeoff for aproximate search